urchifox/spin-the-weel/README.md

     ├── app.ts              # Entry point; mounts SpinningWheel with mock prizes ├── mock-prizes/        # Mock prize data and images for the demo ├── spinning-wheel/     # Self-contained wheel component
-    └── styles/             # Global styles for the demo page
+    └── styles/             # Global styles for the demo page only
 ```

 ## How to run